HammedGafar/machine_learning_algorithms/README.md

 # Machine Learning Algorithms

-A collection of classic **machine learning** and **deep learning** algorithm implementations and tutorials—including regression, perceptron, neural network basics, and a Keras-based CNN on CIFAR-10.
+A collection of classic **machine learning** and **deep learning** algorithm implementations including regression, perceptron, neural network basics, and a Keras-based CNN on CIFAR-10.

 ---